 Orofacial Myofunctional Therapy (OMFT) is the “neuromuscular re-education” or “re-patterning” of the oral and facial muscles.
 It is an exercise based treatment that teaches patients how to use their tongue and facial muscles properly to eliminate orofacial myofunctional disorders.
-It can eliminate mouth breathing, support healthy facial growth and development, optimize feeding and swallowing and reduce symptoms related to TMJ and sleep disordered breathing/Obstructive Sleep Apnea.
+It can eliminate mouth breathing, support healthy facial growth and development, and optimize feeding and swallowing.
+It can also reduce symptoms related to TMJ and sleep disordered breathing/Obstructive Sleep Apnea.

 An Orofacial Myofunctional Therapist (OMFT) can be an instrumental figure in helping a patient learn to retrain the orofacial muscles as well as advocating for patients with other allied health professionals.
 OMFTs are skilled at helping children and adults gain control over muscular habits of the face and tongue.